tarikh/newsletter_summary/README.md

 - More control over topic selection but requires two processing stages
 - Enable with the `--traditional-nlp` flag

-Both approaches support customizing the number of topics (default: 10) and choosing between OpenAI and Claude as the LLM provider.
+Both approaches support customizing the number of topics (default: 10) and choosing between OpenAI and Claude as the LLM provider through OpenRouter.

 ## Modular Architecture